Nissan Z (RZ34)

-The Nissan Z, known in Japan as the Nissan Fairlady Z (日産・フェアレディZ, Nissan Fearedi Zetto), is the seventh generation of the Z-car line of sports cars manufactured by Nissan.
-The model succeeded the 370Z, though is built on a modified and revised version of the previous generation's platform.
-The model also drops the numerical nomenclature of the previous generations.
+The Nissan Z, known in Japan and Indonesia as the Nissan Fairlady Z (日産・フェアレディZ, Nissan Fearedi Zetto), is the seventh generation of the Z-car line of sports cars manufactured by Nissan.
+The model succeeded the 370Z, using a modified and revised version of the previous generation's platform.
+The model also drops the numerical naming of the previous generations.

-The Z was introduced in August 2021. it featured Nissan's VR30DDTT engine and built on an evolution of Nissan FM Z34 platform, giving a model code "RZ34".
+The Z was introduced as a concept car in September 2020 as the Z Proto concept, and was announced as a production car form in August 2021.
+It featured Nissan's VR30DDTT engine and built on an evolution of Nissan FM Z34 platform, giving a model code "RZ34".
 It also has two transmission options, a 6-speed manual and a 9-speed automatic transmission.
 Deliveries began in late 2022 and was offered with two trims, "Performance" and "Sport".
 More powerful and track-focused, Z Nismo was introduced in July 2023 with significant upgrades over the standard version.
 The Z is also involved in various motorsports, such as in Super GT and GT4 Racing.
 It is well received among car enthusiasts and motor publications with winning a Drive's Car of The Year award and becoming a finalist of World Car of The Year awards.